aineon/velvet-goldmine/README.md

 <img src="/media/readme_images/dee2e6.png">

 I chose this colour for the background across the site.
-I felt that it enchanced the other colours and that they stood out well against it, helping to improve readability.
+I felt that it enhanced the other colours and that they stood out well against it, helping to improve readability.

 - **Site Wide**:
     - background colour (apart from home page)